-Your Level of Freedom is Closely Tied to Your Level of Debt
+Freedom Is Tied to Level of Debt

 Avoid Credit Card Debt Above All Else

 Instead, they should take their available resources and pay off the balances, only investing after they have extinguished double-digit rates from their lives forever.
 Other debt, such as student loans, mortgages, etc., depending on an individual's specific circumstances.
-For help with deciding which debt must go and which can stay, read Pay Off Your Debt or Invest?.

-Choose Your College Wisely
+Choose a College Wisely

 Beware the Small Foxes

-Know the State of Your Flocks - Use a Software Program to Track Your Finances
+Use a Software Program to Track Finances